UPPMAX/HPC-python/docs/day2/IDEs_cmd.rst

 .. tabs::

+   .. tab:: NSC

+      - For NSC, you can start Thinlinc and run Jupyter on a login node, or use a browser on your local computer with SSH tunneling which could be faster.

    .. tab:: HPC2N

       - For HPC2N, as JupyterLab it is only accessible from within HPC2N’s domain, and there is no way to improve any slowness